istio/istio.io/content/en/docs/setup/install/multicluster/primary-remote_multi-network/index.md

 {{< /text >}}

 {{< warning >}}
-If the control-plane was installed with a revision, add the `--set revision=rev` flag to the `helm` install command.
+If the control-plane was installed with a revision, add the `--set revision=rev` flag to the Helm install command.
 {{< /warning >}}

 {{< /tab >}}